clartaq/cwiki/resources/private/md/To_Do.md

 * After going to the [[All Tags]] page and selecting a particular tag to search for, the program shows a clickable list of all pages with that tag.
 However, on this list of pages, the header menu shows an "Edit" and "Delete" selection,​ which is something you cannot do on a program-generated page.
     * This issue ([#2](https://bitbucket.org/David_Clark/cwiki/issues/2/program-generated-pages-should-not-be)) was **resolved** in commit [80e6ab0](https://bitbucket.org/David_Clark/cwiki/commits/80e6ab0).

+* When you create a new post, the program no longer picks up the name of the currently logged in user as the author of the post.

 ### Enhancements <a name="enhancements"></a>

 * Synchronize scrolling between the editing and preview panes of the editor.